 Below we offer our policy recommendations at the community, state, regional, and federal levels.
-(Text references refer as follows: P=Part, C=Chapter, S=Section for material leading to recommendations.)
+(Text references refer to material leading to recommendations.)

-Section 1: Policy Recommendations-Community-Based
+3.1 Policy Recommendations: Community-Based

-- 1. Equity Based Planning.
-An equity, people-centered transition to electric vehicles will require inclusive planning (i.e. involving a diverse set of voices), creating metrics and systems of accountability that both industry and government will subscribe to, and shaping a process for an equity analysis.
+Equity-Based Planning.
+An equity-based, people-centered transition to electric vehicles will require inclusive planning (i.e., involving a diverse set of voices), creating metrics and systems of accountability that both industry and government will subscribe to, and shaping a process for an equity analysis.
 We offer seven questions that can be adjusted to fit and provide a starting point for local, state, and federal decisionmakers who are responsible for leading planning and making decisions about all aspects of the vehicle electrification ecosystem.
+(2.2.4)

-(P2-C2-S4) - a.
+- a.
 Who will benefit from this change? - b.
 Who could be negatively impacted by the proposed change? - c.
 Are there other pathways that offer a more equitable solution? - d.
-Have we engaged all the voices we need at all stages of the process to ensure that all perspectives are represented and influence the solution? - e.
-Have we set up a process to 'check in at various frequencies' to ensure the process is working? - f.
-What is the data that we need to collect or begin collecting to validate 'no harm' is being caused by our actions? - g.
-What is the frequency of communication and to who/whom that is needed to ensure an inclusive process from start to finish? - 2.
-Community Benefits Agreements (CBA).
-CBAs should be established in all communities where plants are being transitioned to EV's or closed to address community, public health, and workforce needs.
+Have we engaged all the voices we need-at all stages of the process-to ensure that all perspectives are represented and influence the solution? - e.
+Have we set up a process to "check in at various frequencies" to ensure the process is working? - f.
+What is the data that we need to collect or begin collecting to validate "no harm" is being caused by our actions? - g.
+What is the frequency of communication-and to who/whom-that is needed to ensure an inclusive process from start to finish? - 2.
+Community Benefits Agreements (CBAs).
+CBAs should be established in all communities where plants are being transitioned to EVs or closed to address community, public health, and workforce needs.
 The federal government should establish baseline standards for transparency, adequate funding, and equitable outcomes.
-(P2-C1-S4) - 3.
+(2.1.4) - 3.
 Convenience Store Impacts.
-Community-based assessments should be conducted on the potential impacts to and opportunities for food access in LIC's as convenience stores transition from gasoline sales to longer time charging requirements.
-(P2-C3-S4)
+Community-based assessments should be conducted on the potential impacts to and opportunities for food access in LICs as convenience stores transition from gasoline sales to longer time charging requirements.
+(2.3.4)

-Section 2: Policy Recommendations-Regional and State
+3.2 Policy Recommendations: Regional and State